 James Madison University offers an innovative, interdisciplinary doctoral program in Strategic Leadership Studies with areas of emphasis in Organizational Science & Leadership, Postsecondary Analysis & Leadership, and Nonprofit & Community Leadership.
-This program is innovative and does not copy existing programs; our program emphasizes leadership from a strategic and visionary perspective.
-Our faculty differentiates between leaders and managers.
+This program is unique to JMU and does not copy existing programs; rather, it emphasizes leadership from a strategic and visionary perspective.
+Our faculty makes the differentiation between leaders and managers.
 Leaders possess long-term vision and have a strategic perspective, while managers implement this vision.

-The School of Strategic Leadership Studies offers a variety of out-of-class experiences to create strategic and visionary leaders who are change agents.
+The School of Strategic Leadership Studies offers a variety of out-of-class experiences to create strategic and visionary agents of change.
 These experiences are an integral part of your studies.
-To develop your leadership skills, you must be continually involved and invested in your development.
-Our faculty aim to produce leaders in a variety of organizational settings and leadership scholars.
-All organizational venues are being challenged to change, and our students are trained to meet these demands.
+To develop your leadership skills, you must be continually involved and invested in your development both within and outside of the classroom.
+Our faculty aim to produce leaders in a variety of organizational settings and academic disciplines.
+All organizational venues are being challenged to change, and our students are trained both to meet these demands and produce high-impact, rigorous scholarship to inform leaders across spheres of influence.

-Along with core courses in leadership theory and literature, the program requires management, business, and accountability principles as well as leadership theory and applications - all areas of reform touted by national groups as important for leaders in nonprofit, higher education, and other various organizations.
-The core curriculum requires graduate business (MBA) courses; quantitative measurement and statistics, and accountability coursework; and leadership courses in theories, role, governance, and strategic management with elective options as well as an externship.
-To our knowledge, no other program exists with this model.
+Along with core courses in leadership theory and literature, the program requires the study of management, business, and accountability principles as well as advanced leadership theory and applications - all areas of reform touted by national groups as important for leaders in nonprofit, higher education, and a variety of other organizations.
+The core curriculum requires coursework in graduate business (MBA); quantitative measurement, statistics, and accountability; and leadership theories, roles, governance, and strategic management.
+Students also complete electives relevant to their chosen area of emphasis along with a 100-hour externship, comprehensive exam, dissertation proposal, and dissertation defense.

-Our model is a new paradigm for training leadership scholars in postsecondary education, nonprofit sectors, and other various organizations.
-Very few Ph.D. programs with strong quantitative research requirements require their students to also take "business" courses.
-Strategic Leadership Studies doctoral students at JMU will take at least four research and methods courses, specifically assessment, statistics, and measurement courses (LEAD 705; PSYC 605, PSYC 606, and PSYC 608), and an interdisciplinary evaluation course (LEAD 805).
-In addition, there is a required research project in higher-level course work and a 12-credit hour research-based dissertation (LEAD 900).
-We believe these skills are important whether graduates enter practitioner or academic roles.
+Our model is a new paradigm for training leadership scholars in public and private sectors.
+Very few Ph.D. programs with a basis in quantitative research require their students to also take "business" courses.
+Strategic Leadership Studies doctoral students at JMU take at least four research and methods courses plus an interdisciplinary evaluation course.
+In addition, there is a required research project in higher-level coursework and a 12-credit hour research-based dissertation.
+We believe the skills acquired through the completion of these requirements are important whether graduates enter practitioner or academic roles.